-When you file an application for disability benefits with the Social Security Administration (SSA), an SSA claims examiner will determine if your impairments are severe enough to meet the SSA requirements for disability.
-The clams will look at a manual called the Listing of Impairments (sometimes also called the “blue book”) to see if your impairment is listed in the manual.
-The manual discusses how medically severe a particular impairment must be to qualify as disabling (to "meet the listing").
+When you file an application for disability benefits with the Social Security Administration (SSA), a Social Security claims examiner will determine if your impairments are severe enough to meet the requirements for disability.
+The clams will look at a manual called the Listing of Impairments to see if your impairment is listed in the manual.
+The manual discusses how medically severe a particular impairment must be to qualify as disabling (in Social Security lingo, to "meet the listing").
 If your impairment is listed in the manual and exactly meets the criteria in the manual for severity, you will be found disabled.

-The Listing of Impairments has a section dedicated to blood disorder impairments, also called hematological disorders, which will set out below.
-Note that these listings requirements are different depending on whether an adult or a child suffers from the impairment.
+The Listing of Impairments has a section dedicated to blood disorder impairments, also called hematological disorders, which we'll set out below.
+These listings requirements are for adults, but the childhood listings are similar.

 Anemia is a very common blood disorder but is usually treatable and seldom a basis for receiving disability benefits.
 But there are those with chronic anemia whose condition isn't improved with treatment.
 Those with severe anemia may be able to qualify for disability benefits.
-In order for the severity of anemia to meet the listing, you must have a hematocrit persisting at 30% or less (hematocrit is the percentage of red blood cells in your blood) and you must have had at least one blood transfusion at least once every two months (on average).
+If you applied prior to May 2015, in order to meet the listing for anemia, you had to have a hematocrit persisting at 30% or less and you had to have had at least one blood transfusion once every two months (on average).

 There are several different kinds of sickle cell diseases and variations, including sickle cell anemia and thalassemia.

-In order to meet the listing, your disorder must include one of the following:
+In order to meet the listing for sickle cell disease or thalassemia, your disorder must include one of the following: